Hokkaido Right Now

 Is Hokkaido halal-friendly?

-Families
+Families & kids

 -

-Is Hokkaido a good place to travel with kids?
+Is Hokkaido good for travel with kids?

 -

-Is Sapporo manageable with a stroller or buggy?
+Is Sapporo manageable with a stroller?

 -